chmouel/startpaac/README.md

 # PAC_DIR=$GOPATH/src/github.com/openshift-pipelines/pac/main
 ```

+You can have an alternative config file with the `STARTPAAC_CONFIG_FILE`
+environment variable.

 ## Secrets Management

 ### Using `pass`

-If you prefer to manage your secrets using `pass`, set the `PAC_PASS_SECRET_FOLDER` variable in your configuration file to the path of your secrets folder in `pass`.
+If you prefer to manage your secrets using `pass`, set the
+`PAC_PASS_SECRET_FOLDER` variable in your configuration file to the path of
+your secrets folder in `pass`.
 The folder should contain the following files:

 - `github-application-id`
 - `github-private-key`